College of Arts and Science

 All application materials will be submitted through the MU online application system.
 Do not send application materials to the department.

-International students whose native language is not English are required to take the TOEFL exam and have the scores sent to the Division of Biological Sciences as part of the application process.
+International students whose native language is not English are required to take the TOEFL exam.

 Prospective students are strongly encouraged to make contact with the doctoral faculty with whom they wish to work before they apply.

 Select candidates will be invited for an interview.
 Admission decisions will be made based on the interview and the applicant’s record.